jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

 know how to do a task, but that this task is possible using this or that library.
 In this chapter, we provide a somewhat opiniated list of tools and libraries that you should know about when writing code for science.
-We will not teach how _how_ to use those libraries, but we only provide a short introduction of what those libraries _do_.
+We will not teach _how_ to use those libraries, as there are plenty of available resources for that.
+Instead, we only provide a short introduction of what those libraries _do_.

-We have divided the list of libraries into 5 categories: (1) core libraries, ie libraries that you cannot code for science without; (2) libraries and tools you cannot (or should not) work without; (3) visualizationg & plotting libraries; (4) things that will help you speed up your code; (5) domain specific libraries.
+We have divided the list of libraries into 5 categories: (1) core libraries, ie libraries that you cannot code for science without; (2) libraries and tools you cannot (or should not) work without; (3) visualization and plotting libraries; (4) things that will help you speed up your code; (5) domain specific libraries.

 ## Core libraries: numpy, scipy, pandas.

-About 95% of scientific Python code start with the following lines:
+About 95% of scientific Python code starts with the following lines:

 ```python
 import numpy as np